 Price Range: $60 – $80

-Armed Angels is an eco-friendly clothing brand that only uses sustainable materials such as organic cotton, organic linen, organic wool, recycled polyester, Lenzing Modal®, and Tencel®.
+Armed Angels is a zero waste clothing brand that only uses sustainable materials such as organic cotton, organic linen, organic wool, recycled polyester, Lenzing Modal®, and Tencel®.

 They show that these are not just empty words by being GOTS certified since 2011.